 The piston has a pre-set throttle nozzle that allows the nitrogen to pass from one side of the piston to the other.

 The tube contains a small amount of oil to lubricate the rod and to control damping at the end of the stroke.
 Gas struts should always be mounted with the rod downwards to prolong their service life.
 However, the throttle setting can only be changed in large series.

-Our range of gas struts includes gas struts, gas struts with welded ends, brackets, and end fitting for gas struts.
+Our range of gas struts includes gas struts with welded ends, brackets, end fittings and locking tubes for gas struts, as well as traction gas struts.

 Gas Strut Applications

 Gas struts are often used in the automotive industry.
 Do you need a suitable gas strut for the tailgate of your car?
 Since a considerable number of cars and vehicles and their variations exist, we cannot, unfortunately, directly assign gas struts.
 Please enter the following data in our table to find the gas strut you are looking for or an alternative with possibly a slightly shorter length so that the hood or tailgate opens a few degrees less:

 - Compressive force in Newton or specification in kg all usually engraved on the tube

 If you would like to order end fittings, please note the dimension in mm of the connection (ball) attached to the vehicle.